 Recommendation ITU-T G.656 has a single category of fibre and cable.
-The category limits the chromatic dispersion coefficient by a pair of bounding curves vs wavelength for the range of 1460 nm to 1625 nm, which provides information to support CWDM applications such as Recommendation ITU-T G.695 and DWDM applications such as Recommendations ITU-T G.692, G.696.1, G.698.1, G.698.2 and G.959.1.
+The category limits the chromatic dispersion coefficient by a pair of bounding curves vs wavelength for the range of 1460 nm to 1625 nm, which provides information to support CWDM applications such as Recommendation ITU-T G.695 and DWDM applications such as Recommendations ITU-T G.695 and DWDM applications such as Recommendations ITU-T G.698.1, ITU-T G.698.2 and ITU-T G.959.1.
 The PMD requirement of the fibre and cable allows operation of STM-64 systems to lengths of up to 2000 km, depending on other system elements.